LLM as a Judge

 import { z } from 'zod';

-const JudgmentSchema = z.object({
+const judgmentSchema = z.object({

 score: z.number().min(0).max(1).describe('Quality score from 0 to 1'),

-passed: z.boolean().describe('Whether the response meets quality threshold'),
+passed: z.boolean().describe('Whether the response meets the threshold'),

 });

-model: openai('gpt-5-mini'),
+model: ANSWER_MODEL,

 });

-const { object: judgment } = await generateObject({
+const { data } = await gateway.completeStructured({

-model: groq('openai/gpt-oss-120b'),
+model: JUDGE_MODEL,

-prompt: `Evaluate this response on a 0-1 scale.
+content: `Evaluate this response on a 0-1 scale.

-Question: ${input.question}
+Question: ${question}

-Response: ${answer}
+Response: ${answerResult.text}

 Consider: